 The Secret Lives of Mesoamerican Slipper Orchids

 Mesoamerica is home to three of the five slipper orchid genera and at least six accepted species, one of which, Mexipedium xerophyticum, is a regional endemic from the Chimalapas region of eastern Oaxaca while two, Phragmipedium humboldtii and P. longifolium, are wide-ranging species with a pair of subspecies recognized (or not) for each by some orchid taxonomists and hobbyists.
+The very rare central Panamanian Selenipedium chica occurs outside of Mesoamerica proper.
 The remaining three (or five, or seven, depending on who you believe) species of tropical yellow-flowered New World lady’s slipper orchids (Cypripedium species) are some of the most showy-flowered and poorly-understood terrestrial orchids occurring in the hemisphere.
 Their glamour and desirability among some orchid collectors stem partly from the facts that, stunning looks and threatened status aside, thus far, they have proven impossible to cultivate long-term outside of their countries of origin (México, Guatemala and Honduras).
 Two of them have rarely been seen alive since their discovery by any other than local residents or a couple dozen botanists and naturalists.

 Since there is continuing interest in the ecology, taxonomy and distribution of regional slippers, I’ve updated some earlier notes that I had posted on the internet during the last decade and a half that dealt with the yellow-flowered Neotropical cypripediums.
 I have also added information on both Mexipedium xerophyticum and the two regional Phragmipedium species gleaned from my own experience with these species in the wild (both phragmipediums only) and in cultivation (all three species), as well as information provided by two friends in the region who have also worked extensively with Mesoamerican slipper orchids in the field.